jura4555/ConfigData/README.md

 # ConfigData
-This is repo for configuration data for mu projects
+This is repo for configuration data for my projects